Geylang food places to check out

-We’ve all seen the Geylang Supper guides featuring 126 Dim Sum and the like.
-But there’s a whole unchartered territory that hasn’t been covered – lunch time in the red light district.
-Compared to the bustling scene at night, Geylang is an absolutely ghost town in the day.
-Here’s a guide for people who want to explore this treasure trove of local food haunts that is Geylang but don’t want to squeeze through the insane crowds at night.
+We’ve all seen Geylang supper guides featuring 126 Dim Sum and frog porridge spots.
+But there’s a whole uncharted territory that hasn’t been covered – lunch and dinner time in the red light district.
+Compared to the bustling scene at night, Geylang is like a ghost town in the day.
+Here’s a guide for people who want to explore this treasure trove of food haunts that is Geylang but don’t want to squeeze through the insane crowds at night.

 1. Penang Seafood Restaurant

 If you love Penang food like we do, head down to Penang Seafood Restaurant and try their Assam Laksa ($5.20).
 The tangy fish gravy starts off with an explosive burst of flavour and mellows into a mild heat that will leave you wanting more.
 The contrast of the potent shrimp paste, tender mackerel, refreshing pineapples and sour tamarind creates a wonderful equilibrium of flavours and textures that’s quite difficult to achieve.

 If you’re new to the world of Chinese barbecue skewers, there’s no better place to get acquainted than BBQ Box.
 They offer a huge variety of meats from chicken wings to pork intestines and beef tendon.
 These meats are seasoned with a spicy Chinese spice rub, skewered, before they are grilled to perfection over a charcoal fire.
 Other classic skewers you shouldn’t miss out on include enoki mushrooms, mantou, and asparagus.
 Each skewer costs between $1 and $3, so feast away on these affordable skewers and wash everything down with a bottle of Tsingtao!